 Working with some of the top researchers and universities around the world in tidal power, we have extensive engineering, production, marine operations, project development and business operations expertise.
 We have the ability to deliver complex technology and site development projects from concept through to successful execution.
 Having demonstrated the ability to identify, evaluate and secure project sites, our site evaluations, that have been performed in the UK, Canada, and the Philippines have led to several successful demonstration projects.

 Sustainable Marine has recently been focusing its efforts in Grand Passage, in Nova Scotia, Canada, where the PLAT-I 4.63 (280kW) floating tidal energy platform has been undergoing long term testing since 2018.
 This has proven the power output that can be achieved, its resilience in adverse weather conditions, and enables the performance of environmental monitoring.
 The PLAT-I 4.63 was previously tested in Connel, Scotland prior to being re-deployed to Grand Passage.
 This continued developmental work has been performed in preparation for the Pempa’q In-stream Tidal Energy Project at the Fundy Ocean Research Centre for Energy (FORCE).

 We value the health of marine environments and are committed to the reliable collection of environmental data to provide valuable information regarding the interaction of in-stream tidal energy devices and their surrounding environment.

-Sustainable Marine is headquartered in Edinburgh, Scotland, has offices in Spay, Germany where the turbines are produced, and a office and systems integration facility in Dartmouth, Nova Scotia, Canada.
+Sustainable Marine is headquartered in Edinburgh, Scotland, with offices in Dartmouth, Nova Scotia, Canada,